SDG 11 Data Pathfinder

 SDG Goal 11: Make cities inclusive, safe, resilient, and sustainable

-Land consumption is defined by the U.N. as the use of land for urbanization, which often involves conversion of land from non-urban to urban functions.
+Land consumption is defined by the UN as uptake of land by urbanized land uses, which often involves conversion of land from non-urban to urban functions.
 It's important to note, however, that there are different definitions of consumption.
-For example, aspects of "consumed" or "preserved" or available for "development" are applied to cases such as land occupied by wetlands.
+For example, aspects of "consumed" or "preserved" or "available for development" are applied to cases such as land occupied by wetlands.

 Land Surface Reflectance

+Land surface reflectance is a measure of the fraction of incoming solar radiation reflected from Earth's surface to a satellite-borne or aircraft-borne sensor.
 Surface reflectance is useful for measuring urbanization and land consumption.
 Satellite-borne moderate resolution instruments that are used for this measurement include the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA's Terra and Aqua satellites and the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite and the NOAA-20 satellite.
-MODIS acquires measurements in 36 spectral bands and at three native spatial resolutions: 250 meters (m), 500 m, and 1,000 m, depending on the band.
+MODIS acquires measurements in 36 spectral bands and at three native spatial resolutions: 250 m, 500 m, and 1,000 m, depending on the band.
 VIIRS provides 22 spectral bands at two spatial resolutions (375 m and 750 m), which are resampled to 500 m, 1 km, and 0.05 degrees in the NASA produced data products to promote consistency with the MODIS heritage.
-MODIS data are acquired every one to two days, whereas the wider swath width of VIIRS allows for daily global coverage.
+MODIS data are acquired every 1-2 days, whereas the wider swath width of VIIRS allows for daily global coverage.

 Research quality surface reflectance data products can be accessed directly using NASA Earthdata Search: